PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 - If you do not have **reliable internet** or other resources needed to access class resources, let me know and we'll see what we can do.
 - If you are having trouble **managing your time**, feel free to ask me for advice.
 I don't usually grant accommodations for this reason, but I may be able to help you use your time more efficiently in the future.

 These examples are not exhaustive.
-If you are in any situation in which you feel that your obligations to PIC16A are detrimental to your wellbeing or the wellbeing of someone you love, **please consider contacting me.** Please also remember that the sooner you approach me, the better I can help you.
+If you are in any situation in which you feel that your obligations to MATH 168 are detrimental to your wellbeing or the wellbeing of someone you love, **please consider contacting me.** Please also remember that the sooner you approach me, the better I can help you.

+### Research Opportunities {.unnumbered}

+Sorry y'all -- I will not be taking any more student research collaborators at UCLA.
+I need to focus on completing my various open projects as I prepare to transition to my next position.

 ### Advice and Letters of Recommendation {.unnumbered}